-This article demonstrates basic usage of the rsync program.
+This article demonstrates how to use rsync

 The rsync program enables you to synchronize directories locally or between two computers.
 Rsync automatically determines which files are different or new between the two locations, and then synchronizes the directories.